-Rain that falls on lawns, gardens, and other vegetated areas can soak into the soil.
-This process, called infiltration, helps recharge groundwater and naturally filters water before it reaches streams and rivers.
+Rain that falls on grass, gardens, and other landscaped areas often soaks into the soil.
+This natural process, called infiltration, filters water and helps replenish the groundwater beneath our feet.

 - Dirt and sediment